rbnishant/ICOTokens/README.md

 2. Run command `npm install`.

-3. Add ethereum addresses and amount in the file `airdrop.csv`(scripts->data->airdrop.csv).
+3. Add ethereum addresses and token amount in the file `airdrop.csv`(scripts->data->airdrop.csv).
 This file contains those addresses to which owner wants to send the tokens.

 4. Add ethereum addresses and token amount in the file `whitelist.csv`(scripts->data->airdrop.csv).
 All the addresses of this file will get whitelisted and whitelisted addresses can claim there tokens from myetherwallet.